|Colors:||Most commonly solid black, cream, red, or brown|

 Goldendoodles are not yet recognized by the American Kennel Club.
 That said, the breed’s popularity is on the rise due to their low-shedding quality, friendliness, and lovable, affectionate nature.

-Goldendoodle puppies are not cheap.
-Most Goldendoodle puppies come from first-generation breeding and are rarely bred together.
-This makes a rare and somewhat difficult puppy to find and makes prices for them vary widely.
-The price will also depend on the breeder, location, availability, and especially size, as Goldendoodles can have big variations in size depending on the parents.
+Most come from first-generation breeding and are rarely bred together.
+This makes a rare and somewhat difficult puppy to find.
+Goldendoodles can have big variations in size depending on the parents.

 While no dog is completely hypoallergenic, the Goldendoodle comes close.
 Most Goldendoodles hardly shed their coats, making them a great choice for owners with allergies.
 That said, they can still have dandruff, and their saliva and urine can also set off allergies.